 The Twins have announced that they hope to start regular games around July 23-24.
 Meanwhile, we developed this plan for Family Twins Games on the Cheap toward the end of last season and are excited to tweak it this year.
 With the Saints off in Sioux Falls this summer, this may be our best option to get us out to the ballgame.

 UPDATE: I’m going to clarify because readers have pointed out that MLB games are not open to the public in 2020.
 We are hoping this plan can be done even if games are not open.
 It does not require tickets and does not involve going into the game.
 It is a picnic in the courtyard during the game – with all the yummy bells and whistles of a MLB game but without the commitment of sitting in the stands with squirmy kids.
+We also, obviously, suggest skipping public transportation this year.
+Maybe consider biking instead.
 Read on for details.

 Our Impromptu Twins Game Adventure

 It was a beautiful weekend afternoon.
 The sky was blue; the forecast was beautiful; and I had been itching to try out my idea for spontaneously attending a Twins Game for free for some time.
 Today was the day.
 There was seriously not a cloud in the sky.
 We dug out our Twins gear, gathered our picnic stuff, found our stored value cards for the bus and headed out.

 “Was that a rain drop?
 The sky is blue!”